ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_autoassess_landsurface_surfrad.rst

-   implementation to fully replicate the native Autoassess functionality and a minor user inconvenience since they need to set an extra set of ``start`` and ``end`` arguments in the diagnostic; this will be phased when all the native Autoassess metrics hanve been ported to ESMValTool review has completed.
+   implementation to fully replicate the native Autoassess functionality and a minor user inconvenience since they need to set an extra set of ``start`` and ``end`` arguments in the diagnostic; this will be phased when all the native Autoassess metrics have been ported to ESMValTool review has completed.